Patriot (Marvel Comics): Exiles: Days of Then and Now

 An alternate version of Patriot appears in Exiles: Days of Then and Now.
 He was seen as a member of Quentin Quire's surviving team of heroes fighting against the Annihilation Wave.

 Avengers: The Children's Crusade

 An alternate version of Patriot appears in Avengers: The Children's Crusade.
 Eli Bradley briefly appears in a possible future timeline as part of a new group of Avengers seen in the Children's Crusade event.
 By this time, he has succeeded Steve Rogers to become the new Captain America and fights crime alongside his wife Samantha, the new Falcon.
 Their son Steve is also a member of the Avengers as the new Bucky.

 In other media

 Television

 The Rayshaun Lucas incarnation of Patriot appears in the Marvel Rising franchise, voiced by Kamil McFadden.
 This version is a S.H.I.E.L.D. agent partnered with Daisy Johnson.
+He later becomes a member of the Secret Warriors.